 Springfield investors should be wary of the many complex investment products that are available in the market.
 Exchange traded funds (“ETFs”) are popular investment vehicles that are packaged similar to mutual funds.
 They are comprised of an underlying “bundle” of securities such as debt, stocks, etc. ETFs usually are comprised of securities from a specific sector of the economy.
 They are priced daily and trade on exchanges similar a common stock.

 The problem of suitability arises when firms sell leveraged and inverse ETFs to customers.
 Leveraged ETFs utilize the underlying basket of securities as collateral to acquire additional securities for the basket.
 While this may lead to increased profits, it may also result in increased risk if the market moves against the leveraged ETF.

 Inverse ETFs use derivative products so that the ETF performs opposite to the performance of its underlying basket of securities.
 This makes inverse ETFs a trading vehicle meant for sophisticated investors; they are intended to be held for one day only.
 Inverse ETFs are not suitable for many Springfield customers.

 Springfield investors who question whether their brokerage account has been mishandled have the experienced securities litigation and regulatory attorneys at Lubiner, Schmidt & Palumbo a phone call away.
-Contact Lubiner, Schmidt & Palumbo for a free consultation.
+Contact Lubiner, Schmidt & Palumbo for a consultation.